PLENARY KEYNOTE PROGRAM

 interesting findings in fundamental chemistry and new approaches to scalable chemical synthesis.

 Phil Baran was born in 1977 in Denville, New Jersey.
 He received his BS in chemistry from NYU in 1997, his PhD at The Scripps Research Institute in 2001, and from 2001-2003 he was an NIH-postdoctoral fellow at Harvard.
 His independent career began at

 Scripps in the summer of 2003.
 He currently holds the Darlene Shiley Chair in Chemistry.
 Phil has published over 200 scientific articles and has been the recipient of several ACS awards such as the Corey (2015), Pure Chemistry (2010), Fresenius

 (2006), and Nobel Laureate Signature (2003), and several international distinctions such as the Hirata Gold Medal and Mukaiyama Prize (Japan), the RSC award in Synthesis (UK), and the Sackler Prize (Israel).
 In 2013 he was named a MacArthur Foundation

-around the world and consults for numerous companies such as Bristol-Myers Squibb (since late 2005), Boehringer-Ingelheim, AstraZeneca, DuPont and TEVA, and is a scientific advisory board member for Eisai, Abide, and AsymChem.
-In 2016 he
+the world and consults for numerous companies such as Bristol-Myers Squibb (since late 2005), Boehringer-Ingelheim, AstraZeneca, DuPont and TEVA, and is a scientific advisory board member for Eisai, Abide, and AsymChem.
+In 2016 he was appointed

 an interactive book published on the iBooks store along with his graduate class in Heterocyclic Chemistry (viewable for free by anyone on iTunes University).
 Outside of the lab, Phil enjoys spending time with his wife Ana and three young children